sky-cake/Ritual/README.md

 - Ritual is simple.
 It has no threading, no complex database, and its main loop is easly to read in under a minute.

-Here is how it works.
+Here is how the flexible archive configurations work.

 - If a post is blacklisted and whitelisted, it will not be archived - blacklisted filters take precedence over whitelisted filters.
 - If only a blacklist is specified, skip blacklisted posts, and archive everything else.